 Color blindness is some sort of color vision deficiency which results in differences in the way that an affected person sees and distinguishes various colors.
-It is mostly inherited, but can also be caused due to damage in the eye, nerve, or brain.
+It is mostly inherited, but can also be caused due to damage to the eye, nerve, or brain.
 There is no proven way to change these vision deficiencies.
 More information on color blindness can be found on the Wikipedia site.

 - Deuteranope is a form of red/green color deficit